filodb/FiloDB/doc/sharding.md

 ```

 #### Unsubscribe to Shard Status Events
-A subscriber can unsubscribe at any time by sending the `ShardCoordinatorActor` a `Unsubscribe(self)` command,
+A subscriber can unsubscribe at any time by sending the `NodeClusterActor` a `Unsubscribe(self)` command,
 which will unsubscribe from all the subscriber's subscriptions.
 Unsubscribe happens automatically when a subscriber actor
 is terminated for any reason.
 This is also true for all `NodeCoordinatorActor`s.